Can LLMs Evaluate Complex Attribution in QA? Automatic Benchmarking using Knowledge Graphs: Benchmark Construction

-We employ GPT-3.5-turbo with prompts to transform the subgraphs of $\mathcal{G}$, $\mathcal{G}_{In}$, $\mathcal{G}_{C}$ and $\mathcal{G}_{Ir}$ into natural language citations of categories of \textit{supportive}, \textit{insufficient}, \textit{contradictory} and \textit{irrelevant}, respectively.
-Additionally, if the original logical query $l$ performs an extension operation, the original question $q_0$ in $S$ will be extended to a new question $q$ accordingly using GPT-3.5-turbo.
-Also, the answer entity $a_0$ will be paraphrased as the long answer statement $a$.
-Eventually, we generate an attribution QA sample that encompasses four components: the question $q$, the answer statement ${a}$, the textual citation ${c}$ and the corresponding attribution category $t$.
-More details about the generation process for each sample are provided in Appendix A.
+We employ ChatGPT with tailored prompts to transform the subgraphs of $\mathcal{G}$, $\mathcal{G}_{In}$, $\mathcal{G}_{C}$ and $\mathcal{G}_{Ir}$ into citations (attributions) of \textit{supportive}, \textit{partially supportive}, \textit{contradictory} and \textit{irrelevant}, respectively.
+When the original logical query $l$ is expanded to $l'$, the original question $q$ is similarly extended to a new question $\tilde{q}$ using ChatGPT.
+In addition, the answer entity $a$ is paraphrased into a more detailed answer statement $\tilde{a}$.
+Ultimately, it yields an AQA sample consisting of the question $q$ or $\tilde{q}$, the answer statement $\tilde{a}$, the citation ${c}$, the attribution category $t$, and the complexity label $r$.
+More details on this step can be found in Appendix \ref{appendix:GerationOfQAA}.